Van Ophuijsen Spelling System

-The Van Ophuijsen Spelling System was used as the orthography for the Indonesian language from 1901 to 1947.
+The Van Ophuijsen Spelling System (Ejaan Van Ophuijsen, EVO) was the Romanized standard orthography for the Indonesian language from 1901 to 1947.
 Before the Van Ophuijsen Spelling System was in force, the Malay language (and consequently Indonesian) in the Dutch East Indies (now Indonesia) did not have a standardized spelling, or was written in the Jawi script.
 In 1947, the Van Ophuijsen Spelling System was replaced by the Republican Spelling System.

 History

 Prof. Charles Adriaan van Ophuijsen, who devised the orthography, was a Dutch linguist.
 He was a former inspector in a school at Bukittinggi, West Sumatra in the 1890s, before he became a professor of the Malay language at Leiden University in the Netherlands.
 Together with two native assistants, Engku Nawawi and Mohammed Taib Sultan Ibrahim, he published the new orthography on Kitab Logat Malajoe: Woordenlijst voor Spelling der Maleische Taal in 1901, and published a second book, Maleische Spraakkunst, in 1910.
 The latter was translated by T.W.
 Kamil into Tata Bahasa Melayu in 1983 and became the primary guide for the spelling and usage of the Malay language in Indonesia.